System Design Space

 Realtime channel design

-Guides persistent-channel architecture with fan-out, backpressure, and state control in mind.
+Guides persistent-channel architecture with fan-out, backpressure, and server-side state in mind.

 Connection lifecycle

-Covers reconnect, heartbeat, and graceful shutdown for resilient realtime systems.
+Covers reconnect behavior, heartbeat signals, and orderly shutdown for resilient realtime systems.

 Scale implications

-Explains impact on load balancing, session stickiness, and infrastructure resource usage.
+Explains the impact on load balancing, session stickiness, and infrastructure resource usage.

 Interview robustness